-Recommendations External Auditor's Validation 16 Performance Management System: The need to In progress. shift from measuring tasks/ quantities/ measurable/ assessable goals In October 2022, the Staff 6 Regulations amendments were Centre Management integrate into the Centre's approved by the Board.
-The performance management system, predetermined implementation is scheduled for 1 standards and success indicators which are to be January 2024, once all internal cascaded down to the operational level while administrative work is completed. addressing the issue of performance rating and The state of the s appraisal form which is negotiated with the Staff Union in the JNC, as performance management affects the conditions of the employment of staff.
-17 Performance Management System: The need to In progress. ' establish documentation of feedback TIL brogress. mechanisms In October 2022, the Staff incenanisms Regulations amendments were Centre Management ensure that staff performance approved by the Board.
+Recommendations External Auditor's Validation 16 Performance Management System: The need to In progress. shift from measuring tasks/ quantities/ measurable/ assessable goals In October 2022, the Staff G Regulations amendments were Centre Management integrate into the Centre's approved by the Board.
+The performance management system, predetermined implementation is scheduled for 1 standards and success indicators which are to be January 2024, once all internal cascaded down to the operational level while administrative work is completed. addressing the issue of performance rating and Working and the first transfer of transfer appraisal form which is negotiated with the Staff Union in the JNC, as performance management affects the conditions of the employment of staff.
+17 Performance Management System: The need to In progress.
+1 / establish documentation of feedback in progress. mechanisms In October 2022, the Staff niculanisms Regulations amendments were Centre Management ensure that staff performance approved by the Board.
 The aim is feedbacks are documented in the Centre's to implement the Performance performance evaluation system and appropriately Management System (PMS) monitored for more effective and concrete feedback currently in force at the ILO, as of protocol on staff performance and to better support 1 January 2024. future performance assessments.
-1 Junuary 2024.
+1 January 2024.
 18 Performance Management System: The need to In progress.
-10 establish the Rewards and Recognition Policy in progress. within the Performance Evaluation System In October 2022, the Staff Within the Performance Evaluation System Regulations amendments were Centre Management initiate a proposal in approved by the Board with the consultation with the JNC, to link more closely the purposes of implementing the new Recognition and Awards Programme to its PMS as of 1 January 2024. performance management system.
-11110 00 01 1 0 01110 01 1 19 Performance Management System: The need to In progress. formalize rebuttal process in performance P- •g- ••• r management system In October 2022, the Staff 1 management system In October 2022, the Staff Regulations amendments were g , The state of the s management system Centre Management facilitate the formalization of the procedures to be followed in addressing and Regulations amendments were approved by the Board.
-The PMS Centre Management facilitate the formalization of the procedures to be followed in addressing and Regulations amendments were approved by the Board.
-The PMS is scheduled to be implemented as Centre Management facilitate the formalization of Regulations amendments were approved by the Board.
-The PMS 2016 Centre Management facilitate the formalization of the procedures to be followed in addressing and escalating staff's disagreements on the results of their performance appraisals.
-Regulations amendments were approved by the Board.
-The PMS is scheduled to be implemented as 2016 20 Centre Management facilitate the formalization of the procedures to be followed in addressing and escalating staff's disagreements on the results of their performance appraisals.
-Regulations amendments were approved by the Board.
-The PMS is scheduled to be implemented as Centre Management facilitate the formalization of the procedures to be followed in addressing and escalating staff's disagreements on the results of their performance appraisals.
-Regulations amendments were approved by the Board.
-The PMS is scheduled to be implemented as of 1 January 2024.
-Centre Management facilitate the formalization of the procedures to be followed in addressing and escalating staff's disagreements on the results of their performance appraisals.
-Accountability Framework: Embedding of a Regulations amendments were approved by the Board.
-The PMS is scheduled to be implemented as of 1 January 2024.
-In progress.
-The Circular was drafted to Centre Management facilitate the formalization of the procedures to be followed in addressing and escalating staff's disagreements on the results of their performance appraisals.
-Accountability Framework: Embedding of a clear definition of accountability in the Regulations amendments were approved by the Board.
-The PMS is scheduled to be implemented as of 1 January 2024.
-In progress.
-The Circular was drafted to include this additional information Centre Management facilitate the formalization of the procedures to be followed in addressing and escalating staff's disagreements on the results of their performance appraisals.
-Accountability Framework: Embedding of a clear definition of accountability in the Regulations amendments were approved by the Board.
-The PMS is scheduled to be implemented as of 1 January 2024.
-In progress.
-The Circular was drafted to Centre Management facilitate the formalization of the procedures to be followed in addressing and escalating staff's disagreements on the results of their performance appraisals.
-Accountability Framework: Embedding of a clear definition of accountability in the accountability framework Regulations amendments were approved by the Board.
-The PMS is scheduled to be implemented as of 1 January 2024.
-In progress.
-The Circular was drafted to include this additional information Centre Management facilitate the formalization of the procedures to be followed in addressing and escalating staff's disagreements on the results of their performance appraisals.
-Accountability Framework: Embedding of a clear definition of accountability in the accountability framework Embed in the Accountability Framework a clear, Regulations amendments were approved by the Board.
-The PMS is scheduled to be implemented as of 1 January 2024.
-In progress.
-The Circular was drafted to include this additional information and shared with HRS in Centre Management facilitate the formalization of the procedures to be followed in addressing and escalating staff's disagreements on the results of their performance appraisals.
-Accountability Framework: Embedding of a clear definition of accountability in the accountability framework Embed in the Accountability Framework a clear, and appropriate definition of accountability as it Regulations amendments were approved by the Board.
-The PMS is scheduled to be implemented as of 1 January 2024.
-In progress.
-The Circular was drafted to include this additional information and shared with HRS in September.
-Amendments to the Centre Management facilitate the formalization of the procedures to be followed in addressing and escalating staff's disagreements on the results of their performance appraisals.
-Accountability Framework: Embedding of a clear definition of accountability in the accountability framework Embed in the Accountability Framework a clear, and appropriate definition of accountability as it purports in the framework to highlight the meaning Regulations amendments were approved by the Board.
-The PMS is scheduled to be implemented as of 1 January 2024.
-In progress.
-The Circular was drafted to include this additional information and shared with HRS in September.
-Amendments to the Staff Regulations have now been
+10 establish the Rewards and Recognition Policy in progress. within the Performance Evaluation System In October 2022, the Staff within the restormance Evaluation System Regulations amendments were Centre Management initiate a proposal in approved by the Board with the consultation with the JNC, to link more closely the purposes of implementing the new Recognition and Awards Programme to its PMS as of 1 January 2024. performance management system.
+1 1112 as of 1 variously 202 ii 19 Performance Management System: The need to In progress. formalize rebuttal process in performance in progress. management system In October 2022, the Staff • Regulations amendments were Centre Management facilitate the formalization of approved by the Board.
+The PMS the procedures to be followed in addressing and is scheduled to be implemented as escalating staff's disagreements on the results of of 1 January 2024. their performance appraisals.
+2016 20 Accountability Framework: Embedding of a In progress. clear definition of accountability in the accountability framework The Circular was drafted to include this additional information Embed in the Accountability Framework a clear, and shared with HRS in and appropriate definition of accountability as it September.
+Amendments to the purports in the framework to highlight the meaning Staff Regulations have now been and limitations of accountability in the context of approved and additional the Centre's operation. information on accountability in - the context of the Performance the context of the Performance